 And it's ultimately a federal responsibility.

-Uh, and I think the president was doing exactly the right thing.
+And I think the president was doing exactly the right thing.

-When I was Speaker of the House, uh working with people like Congressman Tom Davis, we profoundly overhauled the city of Washington.
+When I was Speaker of the House, working with people like Congressman Tom Davis, we profoundly overhauled the city of Washington.

-We changed his tax code, we changed his education system.
+We changed its education system.

-Uh, we've uh had a we had an audit and overhauled it.
+We had an audit and overhauled it.

-Uh saving innocent people from being killed, saving innocent people from being raped or mugged.
+And somehow, and this is where people like Sharpton just frankly mystify me, saving innocent people from being killed, saving innocent people from being raped or mugged.

 It strikes me the bias ought to be in favor of the innocent, not the criminal.

-They're not gonna pacify anybody.
+They're not going to pacify anybody.

-And and I think that this whole model on the left has been extraordinarily destructive and what the President's doing is exactly right.
+And I think that this whole model on the left has been extraordinarily destructive.

-Well I gotta tell you something uh I agree the pushback is bewildering to me because the idea is to keep people alive.
+The pushback is bewildering to me because the idea is to keep people alive.

 It's not about power.